Skip to Content

 FHA mortgage insurance is permanent unless you put 10% down.
 Most borrowers will pay FHA mortgage insurance for the life of the loan since most put down 3.5%.

-But many people carry the FHA loan only a few years, then refinance into a conventional loan.
+However, many people carry the FHA loan only a few years and then refinance into a conventional loan.
 With 20% or more equity, the new conventional loan does not require PMI.

 Those who put 10% down or more will pay MIP for 11 years.